Grievance and Investigation Procedures

 The University Police can assist you in pressing criminal charges through the Westchester County Court System.
 Please call University Police at (914) 251-6900 (general) or (914) 251-6911 (emergency) for additional information.

-If the accused is a staff or faculty member of Purchase College
+Filing a Report when the accused is a staff or faculty member of Purchase College

 Students (as well as college employees) involved in sexual misconduct, sex discrimination, domestic violence, dating violence, and/or stalking incidents by a college employee, have the following options to report: